How To Calm Social Anxiety & Fears So They Don't Stop You From Making Friends

 You get invited to something new in your life and, wham, social anxiety comes out.
 Suddenly you are overthinking everything, wondering if you really have to go, and maybe even wishing for an excuse to get out of it.
 You are filled with anxiety and terrified of what may happen.
 This fear may stop you from doing things you love, meeting new people, going to events, or living life outside of your house.

 But what if...you found ways to calm your social anxiety and to feel confident going into new situations.
 You have a group of friends that you can call and text and are there for you no matter what.
 The group invites you out on Friday nights for dinners, and Sundays are for weekly recaps.
-They send you funny memes during the day or just check-in.
-Suddenly you have a place that you belong and feel connected to those around you.
+They send you funny memes during the day or just check in.
+Suddenly you have a place where you belong and feel connected to those around you.

 Everyone deserves great friends.
 Let’s work with you on getting you over your anxiety and into meeting new great friends.